miraliumre/gsm/README.md

 **Edit [osmo-msc.cfg]** to match the MCC and the MNC that you have previously set on `osmo-bsc.cfg`.
 Here, you might also want to personalize the short name and long name of your network.
 If you decide to require authentication, you must change the authentication line to `authentication required`.
+Also notice the `encryption a5 0` line, which disables ciphering — this is required for networks where authentication is set to `optional`.

 ```
 network country code 724